Qiongxin/user-profile/README.md

 1. press "Click me to get user profiles" button and enter user profile section.
 2. You can add user with their name, age and email address.
 3. Edit is not working :( (I am trying to figure it out!).
 4. Press delete button on the user you want to delete and refresh the website.
-It will disappear (redirect is not working, I am trying!).
+It will disappear (redirect is not working, already solved inside delete).